-Figure 6-2: Node Locations
+Figure 6-2: Hard Drives and the Corresponding Motherboards

 Removing Hard Drives from the Front of the Node

 F424AG models are equipped with two (2) hot-swap 3.5" hard drives per node.
 These hard drives are hot-swappable and can be removed without powering down the server.
 The procedure to remove hard drives from the node is the same for both models.